 Fast forward to the 1950s.
 A night janitor was upstairs polishing a mirror when he noticed another face in the mirror with his.
 He looked around and found that no one was there.
 He didn’t think anything of it until the exact same thing happened again later.
 The janitor quickly surmised that it was the ghost of Charles Pennebaker and withdrew every cent that he had from the bank the next day.
 Charles was definitely looking out.

 Did you know that Paducah is home to one of the most well known ghosts in western Kentucky?
 Well they are!
 Stories of Miss Stella at the old C.C.
-Coleman store have circulated the area for years.
+Cohen store have circulated the area for years.
 I was beyond thrilled to hear the story of Stella while on the River City Ghost Tour!

 C.C.
-Coleman’s was a dry goods store owned by Ike and Hannah Coleman.
+Cohen’s was a dry goods store owned by Ike and Hannah Cohen.
 They had a few kids, one of which was Stella.
 When Ike and Hannah retired, their son Carl took over the family business.
 Stella married a jeweler from Houston and moved off to live with him.
 When Stella’s husband retired, they moved back to Paducah to help Carl with the store.
 One night, the store was robbed.
 Carl ran after the men and was beaten so harshly that he was severely disabled.
 This left Stella to run the place.
 She lived upstairs with 10 cats and 2 dobermans (#goals).

 One week, the stockboy came by to deliver Miss Stella’s groceries and found the last week’s groceries untouched.
 He tried to get in and found Stella dead, leaned up against the door like she’d been trying to get out.
 While her body left the building, her spirit still lingers.
 Stella often dumps salt and pepper shakers out, makes a lot of racket on the second floor, and is even known to throw things at restaurant guests.
 I basically want to be just like her once I’m gone.